rauc/rauc/docs/advanced.rst

 partition.

-To allow atomic updates of these partitions, RAUC supports changing the GPT to switch the first GPT partition between the lower and upper halves of a region configured for that purpose.
+To allow atomic updates of these partitions, RAUC supports changing the GPT to switch the first GPT partition entry between the first and second halves of a region configured for that purpose.
-This works similarly to the handling of a MBR boot partition as described in the previous section.
+This works similarly to the handling of a MBR boot partition entry as described in the previous section.
 It requires RAUC to be compiled with GPT support (``./configure --enable-gpt``) and adds a dependency on libfdisk.